NCERT Book Solutions For Class 9 Geography Chapter 3

 Students will also study the causes of river pollution and how it will affect society.
 Also, the concerns related to the increasing river pollution will help students learn how saving resources like water bodies can help in creating a better environment to live in.

-Students can refer to the full set of NCERT Solutions for Class 9 Social Science to get the answers of the Geography, History, Political Science and Economics textbook.
+Students can refer to the full set of NCERT Solutions for Class 9 Social Science to get answers from the Geography, History, Political Science and Economics textbook.